TurtleEngr/gitproj/doc/user-doc/tutorial/create_a_git-proj_repo.md

     sudo apt-get install ./$tPkg

+git proj is now ready.

+# Get some quick usage help

+Run:

+    git proj

+Output:

+    Version: 0.5.1
+    Usage:
+                git proj [-v] [-V] [--version] [-h] [-H pStyle]

-# Runnig git proj commands
+                git proj [pSubCmd] [pSubCmdOpt] [pComOpt]

+                pSubCmd: init, remote, clone, push, pull, status
+                pSubCmdOpt: Just run: "git proj [pSubCmd] -H usage"
+                [common-options]: [-h] [-H pStyle] [-q -v -V N] [-x... -X N]

+For even more usage help see the Documentation section at the end.

+- Create a "test" project

-- Set up a project directory with some dummy files
+    Set up a project directory with some dummy files:

         mkdir -p tmp/project/hello-world
         cd tmp/project/hello-world
         mkdir src doc
         touch src/prog1.sh doc/prog1.txt

-        # Look at these files:
-        if ls ~/.gitconfig; then more ~/.gitconfig; fi if ls ~/.gitignore; then more ~/.gitignore; fi tree -aF $PWD

-        /home/bruce/test/tmp
-        ├── bob/
-        │   └── ver/
-        │       └── proj/
-        ├── mounted-drive/
-        │   └── repo/
-        │       ├── hello-world.git/
-        │       └── hello-world.raw/
-        └── project/
+# Create the "local" git project repo

+Run \`git proj init\` in the "top" project directory:

+    cd tmp/project/hello-world
+    git proj init -l $PWD

+Answer the 5 questions.
+There is quite a lot of output.
+This is only some of the output:

+    Be sure you are "cd" to the "top" project directory,then use "-l $PWD.
+    The directory name will be used for the git repo name.
+    ...
+    Continue [y/n]? y
+    ...
+    Project Path: -l /home/bruce/test/tmp/project/hello-world
+    Project Name: [hello-world] Continue [y/n]? y
+    ...
+    Define the size for large binary files.
+Format: Nb, Nk, Nm, or Ng Press enter to accept the value shown, or type a new value.  (^c to quit this program.)

+    Size (-s) [10k]?
+    ...
+    Summary
+    ...
+    Continue with creating a local git repo [y/n]? y ...
+    Now would be a good time to setup an external drive for archiving your project: "git proj remote -d pMountPath"

+But first take a look at some of the files created or modified.

+\* If you did not have a \`~/.gitconfig\` file, one was created for you.

+\* You should edit \`~/.gitconfig\` and update your user name and email (these are required by git).

+\* If you did have a \`~/.gitconfig\` file, it was backed up to
+\`~/.gitconfig.bak\`, and the sections were added for \`gittflow\` and
+\`gitproj\`.

+This if the project's directory tree now:

+    cd tmp/project
+    tree -aF hello-world/

-            └── hello-world/
+    hello-world/
     ├── doc/
-                ├── foo.txt
+    │   └── prog1.txt
     ├── .git/
+    │   ├── branches/
+    │   ├── COMMIT_EDITMSG
+    │   ├── config
+    │   ├── config.bak
+    │   ├── description
+    │   ├── HEAD
+    │   ├── hooks/
+    │   │   ├── applypatch-msg.sample*
+    ...
+    │   │   ├── pre-commit*
+    ...
+    │   │   └── update.sample*
+    │   ├── index
+    │   ├── info/
+    │   │   └── exclude
+    │   ├── logs/
+    │   │   ├── HEAD
+    │   │   └── refs/
+    │   │       └── heads/
+    │   │           ├── develop
+    │   │           └── main
+    │   ├── objects/
+    │   │   ├── 16/
+    │   │   │   └── 0b28192d7c7fd93a4ffa7ff143f482f03c8cdf
+    ...
+    │   │   │   └── 9de29bb2d1d6434b8b29ae775ad8c2e48c5391
+    │   │   ├── info/
+    │   │   └── pack/
+    │   └── refs/
+    │       ├── heads/
+    │       │   ├── develop
+    │       │   └── main
+    │       └── tags/
     ├── .gitignore
     ├── .gitproj
     ├── .gitproj.bak
     ├── raw/
+    │   └── README.txt
     └── src/

-- Run \`git proj init\`

-        # You are in directory: tmp/project/hello-world

-        git proj init -l $PWD

-        # Look at these files:
-        ls ~/.gitconfig ~/.gitconfig.bak ~/.gitignore
-        more~/.gitconfig
-        tree -aF $PWD

-    If you didn't have a ~/.gitconfig file, you should edit it an update your user name and email.

-    If you have a ~/.gitconfig file, it was backed up to ~/.gitconfig.bak

-    In ~/.gitconfig the important sections are

-        `[gitflow "branch"]`
-        `[gitflow "prefix"]`
-        `[gitproj "config"]`
-        `[gitproj "hook"]``
+        └── prog1.sh

 In the hello-world dir you have some new dirs and files.
-These are the interesting ones
+These are the interesting ones:

     hello-world/
-            .gitproj
-            .gitignore
+    ├── .gitignore
-            raw/
-                README.txt
+    ├── .gitproj
-            .git/
+    ├── .git/
-                config
+    │   ├── config
-                hooks/
+    │   ├── hooks/
-                    pre-commit
+    │   │   ├── pre-commit*
+    ├── raw/
+    │   └── README.txt

-    If you look in .gitproj it will have a copy of gitflow and getproj sections from ~/.gitconfig
+If you look in \`.gitproj\` it will have a copy of the gitflow and getproj sections from \`~/.gitconfig\`.
+(This file is versioned in git, because when the this git repo is "cloned" this file will be used to create the getproj sections in the local \`.git/config\` file.)

 The raw/ directory is where you will put large binary files.
 If hello-world already had some large binary files then, before the git repo is created, those files would have been moved into raw/ and symlinks created to point to the files.
+(The symlinks are versioned.)

+Between \`~/.gitignore\` and \`.git/hooks/pre-commit\`, you will be prevented\`q from saving large binary files in the git repo.

-- Try some git commands
+- Try out some git commands

+    Now try out some git command in the project directory:

+        cd tmp/project/hello-world
         git status
         git log
         touch foo.txt